ansfartz/AIDL-Server-Client/README.md

 ____

 There you have it; a very simple AIDL Server-Client example.
+I hope this serves you as a rough starting point on what AIDL is and how to use it.
+Happy coding!